Electron transfer

-Electron transfer (ET) occurs when an electron relocates from an atom or molecule to another such chemical entity.
-ET is a mechanistic description of certain kinds of redox reactions involving transfer of electrons.
+Electron transfer (ET) occurs when an electron relocates from an atom, ion, or molecule, to another such chemical entity.
+ET describes the mechanism by which electrons are transferred in redox reactions.

 Electrochemical processes are ET reactions.
 ET reactions are relevant to photosynthesis and respiration and commonly involve transition metal complexes.
-In organic chemistry ET is a step in some commercial polymerization reactions.
+In organic chemistry ET is a step in some industrial polymerization reactions.
 It is foundational to photoredox catalysis.

 Classes of electron transfer

 Inner-sphere electron transfer

-In inner-sphere ET, the two redox centers are covalently linked during the ET.
+In inner-sphere ET, two redox centers are covalently linked during the ET.
 This bridge can be permanent, in which case the electron transfer event is termed intramolecular electron transfer.
 More commonly, however, the covalent linkage is transitory, forming just prior to the ET and then disconnecting following the ET event.
 In such cases, the electron transfer is termed intermolecular electron transfer.
 A famous example of an inner sphere ET process that proceeds via a transitory bridged intermediate is the reduction of [CoCl(NH3)5]2+ by [Cr(H2O)6]2+.
 In this case, the chloride ligand is the bridging ligand that covalently connects the redox partners.